Considering preparing for an exam in Bristol?

 How is the course assessed and planned?

-Language Skills versus Learning
+Language Skills and Learning

-Knowing grammar and vocabulary is not enough.
+Knowing grammar and vocabulary is not enough on their own.
 Any language you learn needs to be useful and help you speak, write, read or listen better.
 Learning 30 phrasal verbs means nothing if it is not useful and you don’t use them.

 Get out and meet people – use ‘Meet-Up’ groups and language exchanges.
 It is okay to make mistakes and feel stupid.
 Read and listen to things you are interested in online.

 The most important thing is that you feel you are learning.
 You need to have the right objectives for you, and your teacher needs to be able to demand enough from you to follow these objectives so you can reach the next level.